VaLiD: Mitigating the Hallucination of Large Vision Language Models by Visual Layer Fusion Contrastive Decoding

-In this paper, we introduce Visual Layer Fusion Contrastive Decoding (VaLiD), a novel, training-free method for mitigating hallucinations in LVLMs.
+In this paper, we introduce Visual Layer Fusion Contrastive Decoding (VaLiD), a novel, visual- centric method for mitigating hallucinations in LVLMs.
 Our approach highlights the critical role of the visual encoding process, showing that distorted visual information may induce hallucinations.
-We leverage probability distributions from hidden layers to correct distortions in the standard output layer of the visual encoder, thereby enhancing the reliability of the generated text.
+We leverage probability distributions from hidden layers to correct distortions in the standard output layer of the visual encoder, thereby enhancing the reliability of the generated content.
 Extensive experimental results validate the effectiveness of VaLiD across multiple datasets and LVLMs.

-In our exploration of the visual encoder's hidden layers, we observed distortions in visual information and their correlation with uncertainty.
-In future work, we plan to investigate the underlying causes of these distortions.
-These findings also motivate us to further explore the inner workings of the visual encoder and the impact of visual information on the multimodal task reasoning, beyond hallucinations.